yoanndelattre/Crypto-Monitor/README.md

 ```bash
 python main.py
 ```

-## ✅ To Do
-- Add support for multiple chains
-- Discord / Telegram bot integration
-- Web UI for visualization
-- Notification system

 ## 🤝 Contributing
 Feel free to fork the project, open issues or pull requests.
 Contributions are welcome!